 — Anh NGUYEN

 No, I haven’t watched Seaspiracy by Netflix and do not intend to do so.
-This is just about my personal struggle – being vegetarian then moving to Brittany – a coastal region in the Northwest of France.
-The question was simple: which choice will leave more environmental footprint – eating cheese or eating sardines?
+This is just about my personal struggle – being vegetarian and then moving to Brittany – a coastal region in the Northwest of France.
+The question was simple: which choice will leave more environmental footprints – eating cheese or eating sardines?

-Instructions not clear, ended up overfishing
+Instructions were not clear, ended up overfishing